IanLondon/solarpunk-drifters/infrastructure/README.md

 1. Register a domain name with a Hosted Zone on Route53.
 Once it's created, make note of the Hosted Zone ID, it is required below.
 2. The main CloudFormation templates use nested stacks, so we need to have an S3 bucket for `aws cloudformation package` command to upload to.
 Create it with `aws --region us-east-1 s3 mb s3://YOUR_CFN_BUCKET_NAME`
+3. This project uses GitHub Actions for CI/CD.
+Fork this repo and follow the steps below to configure GitHub Actions.
-3. The templates in `./prereqs` are one-time-setup stacks that other resources.
+4. The templates in `./prereqs` are one-time-setup stacks that other resources.
 (TODO: once this is finished, document it.)

 ### `./prereqs` templates